mg52/search/README.md

 #### 1. **Resolve Tokens**

    * The first token (“affordable”) is treated as an exact match if it exists in `Keys`.
-   * The last token (“book”) is treated as a prefix query (i.e. `Trie.SearchPrefix("book")`), returning up to 5 completions (in the first search) such as `["book","booking","booked"]`.
-If there is no data within 5 prefix search, it makes a second search with 1000 prefix completions.
+   * The last token (“book”) is treated as a prefix query (i.e. `Trie.SearchPrefix("book")`), returning up to 1000 completions such as `["book","booking","booked"]`.
+   * If there is no data within 1000 prefix search, it makes a second search for guessing first token in the SymSpell with levenshtein distance of 1.
+   * If there is no data again, it makes a third search for the only first token which is guessed using SymSpell.

 #### 2. **Primary Posting List**